PoshSec/PoshSec/README.md

 Account Monitoring
 - accounts that do not expire
-- account that expire
+- accounts that expire
 - list all accounts
 - disabled accounts
 - locked out accounts
 - passwords over expired date
-- Disabled account access
+- disabled account access

 Inventory of Authorized and Unauthorized Devices